-If you have ever seen top drummers like Stewart Copland, Carter Beauford, Phil Rudd, Dave Grohl, and Tommy Lee, you may have noticed all use gloves.
+If you have ever seen top drum players like tewart Copland, Carter Beauford, Phil Rudd, Dave Grohl, and Tommy Lee, you may have noticed all use gloves.

 In my situation, I like gloves too.
 A lot of people don’t like the use of gloves, and they will criticize them at any given chance.
 But gloves work really work well in many situations.

 Consider when you are on tour.
 For instance, chances are, your hands will be drying out a lot more.
-This causes you to calluses breaking open, which is a lot of pain.
+This causes you to calluses breaking open, which is a lot of pain to your hands.

 Some people turn to some bandages to wrap their hands before they start playing.
-Why not just use gloves to avoid the problem all the same.
+Why not just use them to avoid the hands problem all the same.

-And the good news it, gloves are not that costly.
+And the good news is, these are not that costly.
 Even so, they differ in quality and brand considerations.

-You, therefore, still need to get the best drumming gloves.
+You, therefore, still need to get the best drumming gloves fo hands.
 This can be a bit confusing for an average drummer because of the many brands available.